Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Social media.

-The story that essentially killed PMB rock.
+The story that essentially killed PMB Rock.

-My only question was it worth it?
+My only question, was it worth it?

-Was it worth it for the gram?
+Was it worth it for the Graham Campbell geotag and stuff these days, man?

-Can't be geotagging stuff these days, man, especially if you're still at the location.
+Especially if you're still at the location.

-Disgusting from the from the killer too, just not fair.
+It's too dangerous now, disgusting from the from the killer too, just not fair.

 Moore says she's cooperating with investigators and should not be blamed.